 The extra door led directly down to the water front path.

 Essentially, the condo was like a hotel suite with one of the best views available.
 The difference between it and a hotel was that you didn’t have room service, housekeeping or a front desk to help with your every immediate need.
-Also there were no points to be earned, except for the credit card that I put the cost of the rental on.

 We stopped at a grocery store just before we went over the bridge to Sanibel and Captiva Island.
 We were glad that we did!
 Prices on Captiva Island both at the resort and just outside of it for groceries were at least double normal prices.
 For example, a small pack of Ritz crackers for $7.00!